Step 1 – Learn

 Do you take initiative like this on the job?

 Initiative has become increasingly important in today’s workplace.
-Employers in every area of business say they want to hire people who look for solutions without waiting to be told.
+Employers in every area of business want to hire people who look for solutions without waiting to be told.
 In short, it can set you up for future success in the workforce.

 But what is initiative?
 And how can you develop it?